AnthonyH93/GoCycling/README.md

 ### Settings Feautures Throughout the App
 * Customize the app theme and app icon to fit your preferences
 * Set your preferred units and customize the metrics view on the Cycle tab
+* iCloud synchronization can be turned on or off
 * Option to reset all settings back to the defaults and delete all stored cycling routes
-* Selected sort order in the History tab will persistent through future usage
+* Selected sort order in the History tab will persist through future usage

 ### Device Screenshots of Settings Features
 General Settings View | General Settings View Dark | Changing App Icon to Default | Setting Cycling History Sort Order